top of page

-Aspiring Social Studies Teacher,
+Social Studies Rocks!

 In this post, I expect to focus on the analytical and turn of the currere cycle even though as a preservice teacher, I lack a classroom that would provide me any real feedback to build on.